CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 # Security Considerations

-The validation for each certificate follows the certification path validation method defined in in {{!RFC5280}} however, there are some additional considerations for the software to handle the Base Certificate and Delta Certificate.
-The Base Certificate and Delta Certificate MAY have different security properties such as a different signing algorithms, different key types or the same key types with different key sizes or signing algorithms.
+The validation of Base Certificates and Delta Certificates follows the certification path validation algorithm defined in {{!RFC5280}}.
+However, there are some additional considerations for the software to handle the Base Certificate and Delta Certificate.
+The Base Certificate and Delta Certificate may have different security properties such as different signing algorithms, different key types or the same key types with different key sizes or signing algorithms.
 The preference on which certificate to be used or using both when available is deferred to the server or client software.

 The software is expected to make choices depending on the certificate's security properties or a policy set for the particular PKI.
-One example of handling two certificates is "fallback" which is should the validation of the first certificate fails, it attemps to validate the second certificate.
-Another example to handle two certificate is "upgrade" where the validation of the first certificate succeeds but still attemps the validation of the second certificate.
-While this document provides a vehicle to convey information of two certificates in one, it does not address the rules that are expected to be set by the policy of a PKI on how to issue a Base Certificates and how to handle them.
+One example of handling two certificates is "fallback" where if the validation of the first certificate fails, it attempts to validate the second certificate.
+Another example to handle two certificate is "upgrade", where the validation of the first certificate succeeds but still attempts the validation of the second certificate.
+While this document provides a vehicle to convey information of two certificates in one, it does not address the rules that are expected to be set by the policy of a PKI on how to issue Related Certificates and how to handle them.

-What algorithms are used for the Base Certificate and Delta Certificate respectively should be carefully set by the policy of each PKI reflecting the best current practices in usage of cryptography.
+The algorithms that are used for the Base Certificate and Delta Certificate respectively should be carefully set by the policy of each PKI reflecting the best current practices in usage of cryptography.
 The behavior of the server or client software is expected to be well-defined in accordance with the policy in order to avoid downgrade attacks or substitution attacks.

+The validity period of Related Certificates is identical.
+Therefore, the certification authority (or a delegated entity) MUST provide certificate status information for both the Base Certificate and Delta Certificate throughout their validity period.
+To ease revocation processing for relying parties, it is RECOMMENDED that the certificate status for Related Certificates be identical.

 # IANA Considerations

-Todo
+For the Delta Certificate descriptor extension as defined in
+{{dcd-extension-content}}, IANA is requested to assign an object identifier (OID) for the certificate extension.
+The OID for the certificate extension should be allocated in the
+"SMI Security for PKIX Certificate Extension" registry (1.3.6.1.5.5.7.1).

+For the Delta Certificate Request and Delta Certificate Request Signature attributes as defined in {{dcr-attribute}}, IANA is requested to create a new registry under SMI Security Codes and assign two object identifiers (OID).

+For the ASN.1 Module for the extension and attributes defined in this document, IANA is requested to assign an object identifier (OID).
+The OID for the module should be allocated in the
+"SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).

 --- back